lizavetaageenko/mp/README.md

 - New Game page (/new-game)
 - Connect To Game page (/connect-to-game)
 - Game page (/game)
+- Game Locations page (/game/locations).
+There is a carousel for locations on this page.

 They are implemented using ReactJS components and styled using Sass and BEM.